WAKR: Enter Knight, FM and TV

 From the start, WAKR personalities also appeared on WAKR-TV; including Jack Fitzgibbons, Bill Murphy and Bob Wylie.
-Scott Muni hosted a nightly weather segment on the TV station at 6:55 p.m., directly leading in to his nightly Top 40 program on WAKR, and also hosted The Hop, a local music and dance program.
+Scott Muni hosted a nightly weather segment on the TV station at 6:55 pm, directly leading in to his nightly Top 40 program on WAKR, and also hosted The Hop, a local music and dance program.
 Charlie Greer also hosted a limited-run dance program devoted to big band music over WAKR-TV in 1958.
 Muni and Greer's former colleague Jack Ryan would later serve as the lead weatherman for WAKR-TV's evening newscasts throughout the 1960s, 1970s and early 1980s.
 Ted Henry began his career as a reporter for WAKR and WAKR-TV in 1965.
 Sports coverage on WAKR would also find itself shown on WAKR-TV; this included Akron Zips football and basketball broadcasts, Wylie in particular soon became known as the "Voice of the Zips".
 WAKR-TV also touted itself as having broken news of the armistice agreement which formally suspended the Korean War well before any of the Cleveland market stations reported the news.

 Despite the touting of UHF signals as not being any different from VHF signals in a technical sense, along with optimistic words from S. Bernard Berk at launch that "about 99-44/100% of the Akron area will receive (WAKR-TV) without difficulty", the station immediately ran into issues with poor reception, transmission issues relating to inclement weather conditions, and a lack of adequate UHF channel tuners.
 Even with passage of the All-Channel Receiver Act, these problems which would not be totally resolved until Summit Radio successfully petitioned the FCC to amend channel allocations between Canton and Akron, allowing WAKR-TV to move to a reassigned channel 23 allocation at higher power, the change took place on December 1, 1967.
 WAKR-TV amassed a "seven figure" operating deficit from 1953 until the move to channel 23 and lost significant amounts of money for the majority of its existence; Summit Radio relied on profits from WAKR to keep the TV station solvent.

 WAKR-TV became an ABC-TV affiliate when they signed on, owing to WAKR's existing ABC affiliation; Berk attributed the recent merger with United Paramount Theaters to create American Broadcasting-Paramount Theatres as a determining factor for the affiliation.
 This competitive advantage would soon end, however, after WEWS became the ABC-TV affiliate for the Cleveland market.
 While WEWS had the larger audience by a commanding margin, both stations would fight for each other's viewership for the next four decades.